Home Culture in Vancouver National Indigenous Peoples Day in Vancouver and the Lower Mainland

 National Indigenous Peoples Day in Fort Langley

-The Fort Langley Historic Site hosted National Indigenous Peoples Day celebrations on June 14th in 2025.
-That was one week before the official day.
+The Fort Langley Historic Site usually has National Indigenous Peoples Day celebrations on a Saturday one week before the official day.
+In 2026 the event happens on June 13th.

 See our article about Fort Langley National Indigenous Peoples Day Celebrations to learn more.